 188. If we are considering your financial situation in either of the ways referred to in the above paragraph, then we may require that you keep funds in an account until we have decided whether to agree to your request.

 CHAPTER 45: Helping with deceased estates

-189. We will provide clear and accessible information on what you, the deceased’s representative, can do to manage a customer’s account in the event of their death.
+189. We will treat the deceased person’s representative with respect and compassion and provide clear and accessible information on what you, the deceased’s representative, can do to manage a customer’s account in the event of their death.
 This information will include:

 - who has authority to access the customer’s account or loan details;

 - what information we need to verify the identity and authority of that person; and